rafaavc/tic-tac-toe/README.md

 ## User guide

 This project was developed using JDK 15.0.1.
-To run it (among other ways) you can import the `src` folder as a project in IntelliJ, and then run it by executing the `run` gradle task.
+To run it (among other ways) you can import the `project` folder as a project in IntelliJ, and then run it by executing the `run` gradle task.
 This will open a server at [localhost:8080](http://localhost:8080).

 By accessing the link you are presented by an immediately ready-to-play game against the computer, as specified in the project proposal.